Pulau Senang prison riots: Prison riot and killings

 Tan Kok Hian, who was one of the other three prison officers killed alongside Dutton.

 On the afternoon of 12 July 1963, after lunchtime, the guards escorted the 320 detainees to their workplace, where they would carry out their work as usual according to their routine.

 It was at this point, about 70 to 90 detainees, armed with parangs and changkols, began to attack the prison guards, as well as the other detainees who refused to join the riot, which lasted for forty minutes and led to a severe destruction of the settlement on Pulau Senang.
 During the unrest, 39-year-old Daniel Stanley Dutton escaped to the radio room, where he called for help, calling for the assistance of the Marine Police.
 However, soon after sending the distress signal, Dutton was attacked by the rioters, who poured petrol on him and set him on fire, and he was subsequently slashed and chopped to death by the rioters, who mutilated his body.
 Three other prison guards - Arumugam Veerasingham, Chok Kok Hong and Tan Kok Hian - were also killed by the rioters in midst of the uprising.
 Several other people, including Deputy Superintendent John William Tailford, were grievously hurt but they later survived with timely medical intervention.
 According to Low Ah Kok, a settlement guard, the hospital and petrol station on Pulau Senang was not spared from the damage inflicted by the rioters.

 Later, police reinforcements arrived at Pulau Senang, and they all arrested the rioters, who were seen dancing and singing in rejoice at their spoils and destruction of the settlement.
-Prior to the arrival of the police, one of the rioters Tan Yim Chwee (later known as Accused No. 27; 陈殷水 Chén Yīnshuǐ), whose shirt was stained in Dutton's blood, used it as a flag mast per their celebration of succeeding to kill Dutton.
+Prior to the arrival of the police, one of the rioters Tan Yim Chwee (later known as Accused No. 27; 陳殷水 (陈殷水, Tân In-chúi)), whose shirt was stained in Dutton's blood, used it as a flag mast per their celebration of succeeding to kill Dutton.
 The arrested rioters were all charged with rioting and murder.